gatsbyjs/gatsby/docs/contributing/docs-templates.md

 ### When should I create a new reference guide overview?

 Guide overview articles are essentially new parent categories that help organize all the reference guides.
-Here’s how to decide if you should create a new reference guide overview:
+Here's how to decide if you should create a new reference guide overview:

 1. [Stub articles](/contributing/stub-list/) (docs that already exist on the site but don't have content in them yet)
 2. Article sections with the [help wanted and type:documentation](https://github.com/gatsbyjs/gatsby/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22+label%3A%22type%3A+documentation%22) labels on GitHub